-Science is finding new benefits to submerging ourselves in water.
+Science is finding new reasons to submerge ourselves in water.
 HFM investigates the benefits of aqua therapy

 In the world of aquatic therapy, science has found many benefits for general wellbeing including improving neurological disorders, spin pain, musculoskeletal pain and arthritis.
 One study from the University of Basel found that aquatic therapy can help combat symptoms of multiple sclerosis, and another study from the USA found it to help patients with rheumatic disease.